T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 If your phone is locked, you will need to contact your current carrier and ask them to unlock it.

-Set up T-Satellite beta with eSIM
+Set up T-Satellite with eSIM

-To use T-Satellite beta on your current phone, follow the steps below to ensure your eSIM is available and your settings are properly set up to access the service.
+To use T-Satellite on your current phone, follow the steps below to ensure your eSIM is available and your settings are properly set up to access the service.

 - Some phones may only support one eSIM in which case you’ll need to make sure it is available.
 If it is currently in use by your main carrier, you’ll need to contact them to switch your service to a physical SIM (see below for instructions and impacted devices).